ritvibhatt/sql/docs/user/ppl/cmd/explain.rst

 * mode: optional.
 There are 4 explain modes: "simple", "standard", "cost", "extended".
 If mode is not provided, "standard" will be set by default.
  * standard: The default mode.
 Display logical and physical plan with pushdown information (DSL).
  * simple: Display the logical plan tree without attributes.
-Only works with Calcite.
  * cost: Display the standard information plus plan cost attributes.
-Only works with Calcite.
  * extended: Display the standard information plus generated code.
-Only works with Calcite.
 * queryStatement: mandatory.
 A PPL query to explain.